Kozea/Radicale/pages/user_documentation.rst

 Next window asks you to provide information about remote calendar access.
 Protocol used by Radicale is ``CalDAV``.
-A standard location for a basic use of a Radicale calendar is ``http://localhost:5232/user/calendar/``, where you can replace ``user`` and ``calendar`` by some strings of your choice.
+A standard location for a basic use of a Radicale calendar is ``http://localhost:5232/user/calendar.ics/``, where you can replace ``user`` and ``calendar.ics`` by some strings of your choice.
 Calendars are automatically created if needed.

 You can now customize your calendar by giving it a nickname and a color.
 This is only used by Lightning to identify calendars among others.